tahsinamio/doctor-rating-app/README.md

 Created using React.js, Node.js, Mongoose, Materialize UI.
 App hosted in Heroku and db in MongoDB

 link: http://drting.herokuapp.com
-:warning:  demo app does not have ssl certificate and thus Google sign in only works in select browsers (like Google Chrome)
+:warning:  demo app does not have ssl certificate and so Google sign in may only work in select browsers (like Google Chrome)

 ## Homepage
 <p align="center">